shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/invalid-lut-error-message.md

 While working in an ACES color management project, when you use the default toolkit publishing, it fails with an error  `Invalid LUT selected : Gamma2.2`.

 ## What’s causing the error?
-The issue you are seeing is because there is an app that creates the quicktime that is a part of the toolkit publishing from Nuke called  `tk-multi-reviewsubmission`,  and by default it will create a QT that works with Nukes standard color model.
+There is an app that creates the quicktime that is a part of the toolkit publishing from Nuke called  `tk-multi-reviewsubmission`,  and by default it will create a QT that works with Nukes standard color model.

 ## How to fix
 Since you are using ACES (I'm assuming the ICIO model), we just need to change the colorspace setting in the  `tk-multi-reviewsubmission`  app by taking over and adding it into the  `codec_settings.py`  hook.

-I'm not sure what codec would work best for your usage, but I'm using the  `Output - sRGB Codec`  as an example, you may need to change based on your color workflow.
-So in the  `codec_settings.py` hook add the setting  `settings["colorspace"] = "Output - sRGB"`  to where it makes sense for your setup.
+Codecs vary per preference, but in this example, we're using the  `Output - sRGB Codec`: So in the  `codec_settings.py` hook add the setting  `settings["colorspace"] = "Output - sRGB"`  to where it makes sense for your setup.
 (I've just added it everywhere)

 ```python
         settings = {}